djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 +html_index_configmap: html-index-configmap
 ```

-Modify the `templates/deployment.yaml.j2` to include a volume mount if the `ConfigMap`
+Then, I modify the `templates/deployment.yaml.j2` to include a volume mount if
-is found in the namespace:
+we can find the `ConfigMap` with a lookup in the namespace:

 ```diff
 --- a/templates/deployment.yaml.j2